Conductor-discriminant inequality for hyperelliptic curves in odd residue characteristic: Abstract

 \section{Abstract}

-We prove a conductor-discriminant inequality for all hyperelliptic curves defined over discretely valued fields $K$ with perfect residue field of characteristic not $2$.
+We prove an inequality between the conductor and the discriminant for all hyperelliptic curves defined over discretely valued fields $K$ with perfect residue field of characteristic not $2$.
 Specifically, if such a curve is given by $y^2 = f(x)$ with $f(x) \in \mc{O}_K[x]$, and if $\mc{X}$ is its minimal regular model over $\mc{O}_K$, then the negative of the Artin conductor of $\mc{X}$ (and thus also the number of irreducible components of the special fiber of $\mc{X}$) is bounded above by the valuation of $\disc(f)$.
 There are no restrictions on genus of the curve or on the ramification of the splitting field of $f$.
 This generalizes earlier work of Ogg, Saito, Liu, and the second author.

-The proof relies on using so-called \emph{Mac Lane valuations} to resolve singularities of arithmetic surfaces, a technique that was recently introduced by Wewers and the first author.

-In the course of the proof, we introduce and study the discriminant bonus of an algebraic integer $\alpha$, which is the logarithmic covolume of the lattice generated by $\alpha$ in the ring of integers of $K(\alpha)$.
-We prove a lower bound on the discriminant bonus of $\alpha$ in terms of the distance to and degree of a closest lower degree approximation to $\alpha$.
-This bound is crucial to the conductor-discriminant inequality.